FrancoCanzani/pomodoro-app/README.md

 ## Features

 - Timer: Set a custom timer for work and break intervals.
-- Notifications: Get notified when each interval ends.
-- Session History: Track your completed pomodoro sessions.
 - Task List: Manage your tasks and track your progress.

 ## Installation